Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Abstract

 \section{Abstract}

 We consider interacting urns on a finite directed network, where both sampling and reinforcement processes depend on the nodes of the network.
-This extends previous research by incorporating node-dependent sampling (preferential or de-preferential) and reinforcement.
-We classify the reinforcement schemes and the networks on which the proportion of balls of either colour in each urn converges almost surely to a deterministic limit.
-We show that in case the reinforcement at all nodes is of P\'olya-type, the limiting behaviour is very different from the node-independent sampling and a deterministic limit exists for certain networks classified by the distribution of preferential and de-preferential nodes across the network.
-We also investigate conditions for achieving synchronisation of the colour proportions across the urns.
-Further, we analyse fluctuations around the limit, under specific conditions on the reinforcement matrices and network structure.
+This extends previous research by incorporating node-dependent sampling and reinforcement.
+We classify the sampling and reinforcement schemes, as well as the networks on which the proportion of balls of either colour in each urn converges almost surely to a deterministic limit.
+We also investigate conditions for achieving synchronisation of the colour proportions across the urns and analyse fluctuations under specific conditions on the reinforcement scheme, and network structure.